German court rules against use of Facebook "like" button

 “Companies should put pressure on the social network to adapt the ‘like’ function to the prevailing law.”

-The association has also warned hotel portal HRS, Nivea maker Beiersdorf, shopping loyalty program Payback, ticketing company Eventim and fashion retailer KiK about similar use of the “like” button.
+The association has also warned hotel portal HRS, Nivea maker Beiersdorf, shopping loyalty programme Payback, ticketing company Eventim and fashion retailer KiK about similar use of the “like” button.

 It said that four of those had since changed their practices.
 A first hearing in a case it has brought against Payback is due in a Munich court in May.